GlimmerLabs/virtual-mediascheme/UserGuide.md

    see a desktop much like you get in MathLAN.
 (We haven't tried to get all of the configuration identical, but it's much the same.)

-2. Start Gimp and DrRacket, both of which should be in the task bar.
+2. Start GIMP and DrRacket, both of which should be in the task bar.

 3. You may need to configure DrRacket to use the appropriate language.
    From the 'Language' menu, select 'Choose Language', and then 'The Racket